Lewiscowles1986/basic-openfaas-digitalocean-terraform/README.md

 * Setup digitalocean loadbalancer, tell it to get the certs
 * Setup do kubernetes as part of this and configure faasd to use that cluster
 * It would be trivially simple to move the certbot to your local machine and distribute with terraform / cloud-init.
+* Reduce boot times or work out "ready-state" so this can be blue-green deployed without downtime

+## Thanks

+To Alex Ellis & OpenFaaS team.
+Most of this is from their own examples, but those miss letsencrypt & SSL control details, and make the user do more steps, and make choices I did not like.

+Consider sponsoring OpenFaaS and it's creators, and upstream to them if you care about OpenSource or even just longevity.
+I've been working with OpenFaaS since 2017.
+Most of what I do with their framework is made possible by them.